glotzerlab/row/doc/src/guide/tutorial/hello.md

 Proceed?
 [Y/n]:
 ```

-The cost is 3 CPU-hours because **action** defaults to 1 CPU-hour per directory.
+The cost is 3 CPU-hours because **action** defaults to 1 CPU-hour per directory
-Later sections in this tutorial will cover resource costs in more detail.
+(later sections in this tutorial will cover resource costs in more detail).
 `echo "Hello, {directory}!"` is certainly not going to take that long, so confirm
 with `y` and then press enter.
 You should then see the action execute:
 ```plaintext